sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(IsNetscapeOnSolaris()).toBe(false)
 -->

-The whole condition block could be replaced with a single expression:
+We can replace the entire condition block with a single expression:

 <!-- const window = { navigator: { userAgent: '' } } -->